Common Symptoms Of A Bad EGR Valve You Might Not Know

 EGR Valve Stuck Closed

-A closed valve does not let exhaust gases entering the engine at all.
+A closed valve does not let exhaust gasses enter the engine at all.
 As a result, the temperature in the combustion chamber goes up and creates various problems.
 Common symptoms are:

 • Surging at Cruise speeds